oops-i-git-it-again/dsyn-cli/README.md

 Provides a work-around for a current limitation in deployments of Dataverse Synapse Link configurations.

 > :warning: `dsyn-cli` is not supported by the Power Platform product group.
 No contributor to `dsyn-cli` is responsible for any unexpected behavior in your Dataverse environment(s).
 Use at your own risk.
+We recommend taking additional steps to [mitigate risk](#mitigating-risk).

 ## Table of Contents